rispr/phreeqc_web/README.md

 No, Phreeqc Web is ready to run.
 Actually, the source code of Iphreeqc is taken from the USGS website (https://www.usgs.gov/software/phreeqc-version-3) and it is automatically compiled using GitHub actions (available for this repo here: https://github.com/rispr/phreeqc_web/blob/main/.github/workflows/compile_on_upload.yml).
 Every time a new source code is uploaded in this repository it is automatically compiled and a Linux library is generated (https://github.com/rispr/phreeqc_web/tree/main/Iphreeqc_compiled) which is ready to be used by IPhreeqc, just by changing a link in Google Colab.

-# Feedback?
-Suggestions?
-Requests of new features?

-Then get in touch with Riccardo Sprocati (ricspr@protonmail.com).

 # References

 * Parkhurst, D. L., & Appelo, C. A. J. (2013).
 Description of input and examples for PHREEQC version 3-a computer program for speciation, batch-reaction, one-dimensional transport, and inverse geochemical calculations.
 US geological survey techniques and methods, 6(A43), 497.